litecoinfinance/electrumxltfn/docs/environment.rst

 The following environment variables are all optional and help to limit server resource consumption and prevent simple DoS.

-Address subscriptions in ElectrumX are very cheap - they consume about 160 bytes of memory each and are processed efficiently.
+Address subscriptions in ElectrumXLTFN are very cheap - they consume about 160 bytes of memory each and are processed efficiently.
 I feel the two subscription-related defaults below are low and encourage you to raise them.